 This avoids estate taxes in both estates, saving a high percentage of your insurance proceeds.
 Proceeds in the trust can be used to:

-When it comes to creating the best type of trust to protect your legacy and loved ones, the experienced team of trust attorneys at Cona Elder Law will be with you every step of the way.
+When it comes to creating the best type of trust to protect your legacy and loved ones, the experienced team of trust attorneys at Cona Elder Law will tailor your estate plan to your unique needs.
 We pride ourselves on delivering first-rate service with a special level of attention to your needs, concerns, and goals.
-As the leading Long Island Elder Law and Estate Planning Firm, Cona Elder Law has been ranked #1 on Long Island for 8 consecutive years by Long Island Business News.
+It’s no wonder Cona Elder Law has been ranked the #1 Elder Law and Trusts and Estates firm in New York.

 Contact us at 631.619.2533 to preserve your assets and protect your family.